MONARCHKOLI/interview-activeadmin/README.md

 - [ ] Create a form with the first 2 scored questions the patient can complete
 - [ ] Calculate the resulting score based on the rules (see below)
 - [ ] Store the results for this check-in
-- [ ] Show a message to the user that they need additional screening if their score is appropriate (see below)
+- [ ] Show a message to the user about whether they need additional screening (see below)

 There's lots of other things we can do, but this is the simplest starting point.

 *When* I am completing the checkin
 *I want to* calculate and store my PHQ2 score
 *so that* a further depression diagnosis can be performed per the protocol.

 ## Additional information about the task